 2.2 Align local development and deployment environments

 The idea is then to rely on the same version-stable rocker containers used for the deployments, using a containerized versioned RStudio instance for the local development.
-This is available through Rocker’s versioned stack, so we could use e.g. rocker/rstudio:3.6.1.
+This is available through Rocker’s versioned stack, so we could use e.g. rocker/rstudio:4.4.1.

 Note that the same version-stable instance of RStudio can be used across all different projects for which such version is relevant.
-For this reason, a sensible choice is to rely on rocker/verse, which adds tidyverse and devtools to the stack, as well as properly setting up R Markdown system dependencies TinyTeX and pandoc, sparing the effort of the tedious extra install.
-See the specific section below about ‘TinyTeX considerations’.
+For this reason, a sensible choice is to rely on rocker/verse images, which add tidyverse and devtools to the stack.
+They also include R Markdown system dependencies TinyTeX and pandoc, sparing the effort of the tedious extra install.

 2.2.1 Running versioned RStudio instances

-Assume we want to run a containerized versioned instance of RStudio for R 3.6.1, possibly alongside instances for other versions of R.
+Assume we want to run a containerized versioned instance of RStudio for R 4.4.1, possibly alongside instances for other versions of R.

-First of all, we need to get the image from docker-hub
+First of all, we need to get the image from docker-hub:

-docker pull rocker/verse:3.6.1
+docker pull rocker/verse:4.4.1

 We then want to have a running instance on localhost (127.0.0.1), with the following setup: